BC44/Cross-Seed-AutoDL/README.md

+This Repo is now archived.
+It was originally an experiment and a better tool has been created following the same idea for cross seeding.

+Please see: [Cross-Seed](https://github.com/cross-seed/cross-seed) by `mmgoodnow`

 # Cross-Seed-AutoDL
 Finds cross-seedable torrents for Movies and TV via Jackett.
 Parses existing files/folders in order to download matching torrents.